Easy Gluten-Free Chocolate Buckwheat Muffins

 Instructions

-- Line 12 muffin cups with liners or lightly grease them.
+- Preheat the oven to 350°F (180°F).
+Line 12 muffin cups with liners or lightly grease them.

-- In a large bowl beat the eggs with the sugar, oil, and peanut butter.
+- In a large bowl, beat the eggs with the sugar, oil, and peanut butter.

-- Add the buckwheat flour, corn starch, baking powder, salt, and cocoa powder along with the milk and mix well without beating.
+- Add the buckwheat flour, corn starch, baking powder, salt, and cocoa powder along with the milk, and mix well without beating.

 - Pour the mixture into the prepared pans.
 Fill the muffin cups ¾ full, dividing the mixture as evenly as possible.